Charles Lloyd (bishop)

 Bishop Lloyd by Benjamin Rawlinson Faulkner.

 Charles Lloyd (26 September 1784 – 31 May 1829), Regius Professor of Divinity and Bishop of Oxford from 1827 to 1829, was born in West Wycombe, Buckinghamshire on 26 September 1784, the second son of Thomas Lloyd and grandson of Nathaniel Ryder, 1st Baron Harrowby.
 Thomas, a 'clergyman and schoolmaster', was Rector of Aston-sub-Edge in Gloucestershire and ran a school at Great Missenden.
 Charles went to Eton, his education being paid for by scholarships.
 He was evidently a considerable scholar, achieving a first at Christ Church, Oxford in 1806 (proceeding to MA in 1809), a BD in 1818 and a DD in 1821.
 Eventually, he had to leave and took a job as a tutor to Lord Elgin's children at Dunfermline.
-This didn't last long as he was asked to return to Oxford to teach mathematics.
+This did not last long as he was asked to return to Oxford to teach mathematics.
 One of his first jobs was to prepare Robert Peel for his exams.
 Peel later became prime minister, and remained a lifelong friend of Lloyd.
 Charles Lloyd soon gained a reputation as an effective teacher.

 Ordained in 1808, Lloyd held the curacies of Drayton (1810) and Binsey (1818), both near Oxford.
 In June 1819 he was appointed under Peel's influence to the preachership of Lincoln's Inn, which he held until February 1822 when, on the nomination of Lord Liverpool, he was appointed to the Regius Professorship of Divinity at Oxford, to which was attached a canonry at Christ Church and the rectory of Ewelme.
 On 15 August 1822, he married Mary Harriet (died 1857), and within four years they had a family of one son and three daughters.

 As Regius Professor, Lloyd revived theological studies in the university.
 He supplemented his statutory public lectures with private classes attended by graduates, who included Richard Hurrell Froude, John Henry Newman, Frederick Oakeley, and Edward Bouverie Pusey (it was on Lloyd's suggestion that Pusey went to Germany to study its theology).
 These are figures who became prominent in what was known as the Oxford Movement, which did so much to revitalise the worship and witness of the Church.
 Lloyd is noted for an 1827 pocket edition of the Greek New Testament incorporating the Eusebian canons.